Impact of dephased entangled states and varying measurement orientations on the reliability of cryptographic keys generated via the quantum protocol E91: A quantum simulation approach: Results

 which should be fulfilled if no eavesdropping were present.

-Summarizing, our analytical and computational results prove that the performance of the QKD protocol E91 depend substantially on the dephasing in the input entangles state.
-For a wide range of $theta_\text{FSS}$ values, such a dephasing strongly diminishes the ability of the protocol to provide a mechanism for transmitting reliable keys.
+Summarizing, our analytical and computational results prove that the performance of the QKD protocol E91 depends substantially on the dephasing in the input entangles state.
+For a wide range of $\theta_\text{FSS}$ values, such a dephasing strongly diminishes the ability of the protocol for transmitting reliable keys.

 Besides effective reduction of either the FSS or the exciton lifetime in the QD used to produce the entangled states, a possibility for mitigating the unfavorable effects of the dephasing is to adjust the detection angles in the protocol implementation.
-According to figure \ref{fig:alpha_plots}, $\alpha$ and $\beta$ could be tuned to rise the minimum $SKR$, extending the range of $theta_\text{FSS}$ values along which $QBER$ would remain within the acceptable regime established by the Shannon limit ($<0.11$) \cite{Shannon-limit,Shannon-limit-2021}.
+According to figure \ref{fig:alpha_plots}, $\alpha$ and $\beta$ could be tuned to rise the minimum $SKR$, extending the range of $\theta_\text{FSS}$ values along which $QBER$ would remain within the acceptable regime established by the Shannon limit ($<0.11$) \cite{Shannon-limit,Shannon-limit-2021}.

-Finally, we would like to remark that although these results were obtained considering the effects of the FSS on the entangled state produced by a QD source, they are applicable in situations where other sources of dephasing can be considered, e.g. recapture, valence band mixing and exciton-spin flipping \cite{review-entanglement-source}.
+It is worth remarking that although these results were obtained considering the effects of the FSS on the entangled state produced by a QD source, they are applicable in situations where other sources of dephasing can be considered, e.g. recapture, valence band mixing and exciton-spin flipping \cite{review-entanglement-source}.

+Finally, we would like to highlight that the validation of the analytical model by means of the quantum computational approach resulted much cheaper and faster than what the experimental counterpart would have been.
+These simulations were carried out in an average commercial-type desktop machine and the computing times were at the order of days.